Michael-Free/PSCreateADForest/README.md

 Restart-Computer -Force
 ```

-Once this reboot is complete, add the new domain controller and reboot
+Once this reboot is complete, add the new domain controller and reboot.

 ```powershell
 Add-NewDomainController